 She brushed her lips against Alyse’s cheek.
-Alyse kissed her fiercely in response.
+Alyse grabbed her head in both hands pulled her in and kissed her fiercely.

 ‘Yes, I think I could.’

 ‘The way things are going, perhaps it is something I should practice.
 Alyse, tell no one of this conversation.
-I will continue to look for ways to get to Sicily.
+If I do go to Bordeaux I will make sure you come with me.
+In the meantime, I will continue to look for ways to get to Sicily.
 I don’t want anyone to know that I might agree to go to Bordeaux.’

 ‘Not even John Stanley?’